Google webmaster guidelines > Technical guidelines > Guideline four of five in this category states...

 Googlebot specific instructions

 The robot that Google uses to index their search engine is called Googlebot.
 It understands a few more instructions than other robots.
-The instructions it follows are well defined in the Google help pages (see resources below).

 Allow:

+The "Allow:" instructions lets you tell a robot that it is okay to see a file in a folder that has been "Disallowed" by other instructions.
 To illustrate this, let's take the above example of telling the robot not to visit or index your photos.
-We put all the photos into one folder called "photos" and we made a robot.txt file that looked like this...
+We put all the photos into one folder called "photos" and we made a robots.txt file that looked like this...

 User-agent: *